 5. They are Dealing with Their Inner-life Stuff.
 Many “mature” believers find themselves wrestling with the mid-life crisis, finding their identity after the kids leave home, career changes, dormant illicit sexual desires, divorce, covetousness, uncontrollable need to people please, financial problems etc. The universal “father wound” which produces a performance-based identity inevitably wears us out.
 Believers are simply worn out from navigating the minefield of interpersonal relationship conflicts at home, church, or work.
 These conflicts magnify unconscious painful childhood memories and dysfunction.
 This stuff all comes to surface as you get older.
 We simply run out of energy trying to pretend everything is all right through our external activities.
 We are no longer capable of holding down the proverbial “beach ball” of our dysfunction under the water.
-The Sunday morning sermons designed for the seekers seem insufficient to address the inner life issues percolating from within.
+Sunday morning sermons designed for the seekers seem insufficient to address the inner life issues percolating from within.
 Many slip away into isolation because they don’t think their church has any answers to what they are experiencing.
 The enemy lies to these believers by suggesting there is something wrong or different about them… that they just don’t have what it takes to live the Christian life.
 These issues should change our focus from church programs and draw us closer to Christ’s person.
 What they don’t realize is that they are just like everyone else.
 They need to allow the life of Christ to go deeper.
 They also need to go deeper in their relationship with others.
 This is the worst time to not be part of a healthy community.